Diego Rubio (footballer): Colorado Rapids

 Ahead of the 2019 season, Rubio was traded to Colorado Rapids in exchange for Kelyn Rowe, $200,000 of General Allocation Money and $100,000 of Target Allocation Money.
 On 20 February 2019, Rubio signed a three-year contract extension through the 2022 season.
 Rubio enjoyed a career year with Colorado in 2019.
 He was the club's second leading scorer with 11 goals in 25 starts among 26 appearances—all MLS career highs.

 In 2020, Rubio appeared in 17 matches, starting 13, in the regular season and playoffs.
 Rubio scored three goals, including game-winning goals on 12 Sep against Real Salt Lake and 8 Nov at Houston Dynamo.
 He also added four assists, including game-winning assists on Opening Day against D.C.
 United and on 4 Nov to clinch a playoff berth at Portland Timbers.
 Rubio was named to the MLS Team of the Week in Weeks 11 and 24.
 Rubio left Colorado following their 2023 season.

 Austin FC

 On 5 February 2024, Rubio signed as a free agent with Austin FC on a one-year deal.
+He left them at the end of the 2025 season.

+Deportes La Serena

+Back to Chile, Rubio signed with Deportes La Serena on 29 January 2026.